NUWACOIN/Nuwa/contrib/devtools/README.md

 `<year_introduced>` is equal to `<current_year>`, it will be set as a single year rather than two hyphenated years.

-If the file already has a copyright for `The Nüwa Coin developers`, the script will exit.
+If the file already has a copyright for `The Nï¿½wa Coin developers`, the script will exit.

 gen-manpages.sh